codetesla51/bait-box/readme.md

 - SSL certificates for generated links
 - Phishing form customization (design your own phishing websites)
 - Supports PHP and Python for scripting
+- Automatic server startup with PHP’s built-in server
+- SSH tunneling for secure access to the phishing site
+- Logging of user inputs for later retrieval

 ## Installation